Buena Vista Street: Redesign and expansion

 On October 17, 2007, The Walt Disney Company announced a multi-year, $1.1 billion expansion plan for Disney California Adventure.
 Included in this expansion plan was the re-theming and complete overhaul of Sunshine Plaza into Buena Vista Street.

-The Golden Gate Bridge replica was removed and the sunburst structure replaced with a recreation of the Carthay Circle Theater, which showcased the world premiere of Snow White and the Seven Dwarfs in 1937.
+The Golden Gate Bridge replica was removed and the sunburst structure replaced with a recreation of the Carthay Circle Theater, which showcased the world premiere of Disney Animation's first feature film Snow White and the Seven Dwarfs in 1937.
 The building serves as the new visual centerpiece of Disney California Adventure's reincarnation.
 In early August 2011, the California Zephyr display was removed, with major portions being donated to the Western Pacific Railroad Museum.

 The park's main gate was extended outward to where the postcard letters formerly stood, and resembles the Pan-Pacific Auditorium, similar to the entrance of Disney's Hollywood Studios in Florida.
 The Red Car Trolley traveled through the plaza.
 The main gate was opened on July 15, 2011.
 The construction of the Red Car trolleys began on January 10, 2010.
 Construction of Buena Vista Street itself began in October 2010 and opened on June 15, 2012.
 Throughout construction, the main entrance remained open with areas blocked off from time to time to aid in construction.
 In December 2024, it was announced that the final day of operation for the Red Car Trolley would be February 8, 2025, as the backstage trolley barn was removed to make way for the expansion of Avengers Campus.
-A trolley will remain parked on Buena Vista Street for photo opportunities.
+A trolley remains parked on Buena Vista Street for photo opportunities.